What's in our holdings

 A fascinating history has been carefully preserved by acquiring personal papers from individuals and organizations who have generated or collected materials of significant bearing on the history of Vancouver.
 The donors include:

-The Archives moving image holdings include films created by City departments, such as Engineering, Park Board, and Fire & Rescue.
+The Archives sound and moving image holdings include films and audio recordings created by City departments, such as Engineering, Park Board, and Vancouver Fire Rescue Services.

-The collection also includes home movies of Vancouver events and social life, and documentaries.
+The collection also includes home movies of Vancouver events and social life, radio shows, and documentaries.

 Architectural plans